MicrosoftDocs/Viva/Viva/glint/setup/manage-confidentiality-thresholds.md

 ## Identifiable surveys

+> [!NOTE]
+> The ability to make Always-On surveys identifiable is targeted to be available after July 27, 2024.

-Viva Glint Lifecycle surveys can be made identifiable during [program setup](https://go.microsoft.com/fwlink/?linkid=2238328) with the **Confidential Responses** setting, which automatically updates thresholds at the survey level.
+Viva Glint Lifecycle and Always-On surveys can be made identifiable during [program setup](https://go.microsoft.com/fwlink/?linkid=2238328) with the **Confidential Responses** setting, which automatically updates thresholds at the survey level.
 Consider this confidentiality level for these survey types, which have typically lower respondent counts and may lead to follow-up with individual employees based on their experiences.

 ### Lower thresholds for identifiable surveys